JetBrains/intellij-sdk-docs/topics/ui/controls/drop_down.md

 #### Meta-options

+<note>Meta-option is a special choice that controls how selections behave rather than being a specific value.</note>

-Enclose meta-options in pointy brackets and place meta-options at the beginning or at the end if they are secondary.
+Enclose meta-options in pointy brackets and place them at the beginning of the list when they're important or popular options.
+In other cases, place them at the end of the list.

 ![Drop-down menu labeled 'Run tests with' with options 'Platform test runner', 'Gradle test runner', and '<Choose per test>'.
 The selected option set to '<Choose per test>'](dropdown_how_to_9.png){width=706}

-Do **not** assign special meanings to numeric or string values, use meta-options instead.
+Do not assign special meanings to numeric or string values, use meta-options instead.
 It can be unclear that either 0 or an empty string are used to disable an option.

 <table style="none" border="false">
     <tr>